Monday, December 31, 2018

 The claim of Protestants being "subjective" is ironic, since Roman Catholics *subjectively* believe the Roman Catholic Church to be objectively authoritative.
 We all have to make personal decisions in searching for truth.
 No one is exempt from using his fallible reasoning faculties in analyzing written and spoken content.
 Everybody has to fallibly interpret communicated messages.
 Roman Catholics cannot have their cake and eat it too.
 They must fallibly interpret every word of church teaching, whether they retrieve information from Papal Encyclicals, Ecumenical Council documents, the catechism, hearing priests during Mass, or the Code of Canon Law.

 Roman Catholics can and do possess individualized, subjective interpretations of Roman Catholicism.
 They must judge for themselves the validity of the Roman Catholic Church in order to argue their position.
 Catholics apologists *subjectively* appeal to evidence, which has to be analyzed in their own minds and by those who encounter their claims.
-In making this kind of an argument, Catholics are severing the very branch of logic that they sit on because one could not even begin to submit to some outside authority without *subjectively* making the choice to do so.
-They are not in any better of a position to understand spiritual truth than anyone else.
+In making this kind of an argument, Catholics sever the very branch of logic that they sit on because one could not even begin to submit to some outside authority without *subjectively* making the choice to do so.
+Therefore, they are not in any better of a position to understand spiritual truth than anyone else.
 The belief of Catholics in the infallibility of the Roman Catholic Church is itself fallible.

 When interpreting Scripture, a person should take into account historical context and various literary devices.
 Commentaries, lexicons, concordances, and dictionaries are useful in matters of biblical interpretation.
-Not every argument or interpretation is equally valid.
+Further, not every argument or interpretation is equally valid.
 If one must have some special authority in order to give grounds for his beliefs, then how does he become a Roman Catholic in the first place?
 One cannot argue for an authority by appealing to that same authority.
-There has to be external sources verifying at least to some degree its reliability or credibility, which, once again, requires a person to sift through information on his own.
+There has to be external sources verifying to some degree its reliability or credibility, which, once again, requires a person to sift through information on his own.

 Do Not Conform To This World